Finite type coarse expanding conformal dynamics: Finiteness principles for selfsimilarity complexes

 In this chapter, we assume we are given a faithful level-transitive selfsimilar contracting recurrent action of a finitely generated group $G$ on the set of words $X^*$ in a finite alphabet $X$, and are given a symmetric generating set $S$ which is closed under restrictions and which contains the nucleus $\NNN$ of the action.
 Let $\Sigma$ denote the selfsimilarity complex associated to $G$ and $S$; it is a Gromov hyperbolic augmented tree.

-The main result of this chapter is a fundamental finiteness result (Theorem \ref{thm:finiteness_principles}) concerning the induced dynamics $F: \Sigma - \mbox{level zero} \to \Sigma$ which is reminiscent of the finiteness of cone types for a Gromov hyperbolic group, which we now describe.
+The main result of this chapter is a fundamental finiteness result (Theorem \ref{thm:finiteness_principles}) concerning the induced dynamics $F: \Sigma' \to \Sigma$ that is reminiscent of the finiteness of cone types for a Gromov hyperbolic group, which we now describe.

 Let $G$ be a finitely generated group and $S$ a generating set such that if $s\in S$, then $s^{-1}\in S$.
-Any element $g$ in $G$ can thus written as a word in $S$.
-The minimum number of elements of $S$ used to define $g$ is by definition the word length $|g|_S$ of $g$.
+Any element $g$ in $G$ can thus be written as as a product of elements, i.e. a word, in $S$.
+The minimum number of elements of $S$ required to write $g$ as product of elements of $S$ is by definition the word length $||g||$ of $g$.
 Let $\Sigma$ denote the {\em Cayley graph} of $G$ with respect to $S$.
 Its vertex set is the set of elements of $G$, and $(g,g')\in G\times G$ defines an edge if $g^{-1}g'\in S$.
 The edges of $\Sigma$ are naturally labelled by elements of $S$.
-The length metric on $\Sigma$ in which each edge is isometric to a unit interval turns $\Sigma$ into a proper, geodesic metric space on which $G$ acts isometrically by left-translation.
-The distance from $g$ to the neutral element $e$ is the word length of $g$, and to any other vertex $g'$ is $|g^{-1}g'|_S$.
+The length metric on $\Sigma$ in which each edge is isfometric to a unit interval turns $\Sigma$ into a proper, geodesic metric space on which $G$ acts isometrically by left-translation.
+The distance from $g$ to the neutral element $e$ is the word length of $g$, and to any other vertex $g'$ is $||g^{-1}g'||$.

-The {\em cone} $C_g$ of an element $g\in G$ is the set of vertices $w\in G$ such that $g$ lies in a geodesic segment joining $e$ to $w$ i.e., $|w|_S=|g|_S + |g^{-1}w|_S$.
+The {\em cone} $C_g$ of an element $g\in G$ is the set of vertices $w\in G$ such that $g$ lies in a geodesic segment joining $e$ to $w$ i.e., $||w||=||g|| + ||g^{-1}w||$.

 The {\em cone type} $T_g$ of $g$ is $T_g = g^{-1}C_g$ i.e., $T_g=\{w \in G : gw \in C_g\}.$ By definition, if $T_g = T_h$, then the restriction